 Simplifying Life Insurance in India

-Knowing the differences between preferred and common stock is key for investors.
+Knowing the differences between common stock and preferred stock is key for investors.
 This helps them match their portfolios to their financial goals.
 Common stock gives voting rights and a chance to grow in value.
 This makes it attractive for people who want growth and a say in company decisions.

 Preferred stock offers fixed dividends and priority for asset distribution in liquidation.
 This appeals to investors who want steady income and less risk.
 This article explores the main differences between these two types of equity and examines their key aspects to help you make smart investment choices.